for Foundation Studies (0N1)

 - Lecture notes

 - Homework 1 2 3 4 5 6 (problems 1-3 only) 7 8; cumulative file of Solutions: Answers to Homework 8

 - Mock Test 1 2 3 4 5 6 7 8; Answers 1 2 3 4 5 6 7 8

 - Table of fundamental logical equivalences

 This page is updated almost daily, sometimes several times a day.

-Refresh it in your browser, otherwise you may miss the changes.
+Refresh it and links from it in your browser, otherwise you may miss the changes.

 Table of SymbolsWhen sending emails related to the course, you may wish to copy and paste mathematical symbols from the following table.

 In January 2016 the examination paper will consist of 10 questions, each worth 10 marks.
 Any six of these questions should be answered.
 The mark will be out of sixty and will count 60 percent of the credit for this unit.
 A mark of 60/60 for the exam plus 100 percent in coursework will allow 100 percent to be scored for the course unit.